Fios-Quest/YouTube-Scripts/src/space/hof.md

 }
 ```

-But I think at this point we have to stop and wonder... is this useful?
+But I think at this point we have to stop and wonder... how useful is this really?

-We can defer the choice of what code to execute until runtime but you can litereally do that with if statements.
+We can defer the choice of what code to execute until runtime but you can litereally do that with if statements and other branches.

-Using function pointers could be a little bit tidier, depending on circustance, but honestly, most of the time you won't
+Using function pointers could be a little bit tidier, depending on the circustance, but honestly, most of the time you won't
 need to do this.

-Higher Order Functions are more useful, and frankly more intresting when you can configure the function itself at runtime...
+Higher Order Functions are more useful, and frankly more intresting, when you can configure the function itself at runtime...

 ...but you can't do that with function pointers.